 Luca Marziale is a young photographer of Italian and Canadian origin.
 Born in Lugano, Switzerland, in 1991, he currently lives and works in London.
 Graduating with a Bachelor of Fine Arts from the New York School of Visual Arts, his artistic career started with painting, the influence of which can be seen in his photographic work, especially in terms of texture, colour and style of composition.
 The artist felt a strong attraction for the natural American landscape, which provided him a return to solitude, tranquility and direct contact with nature, in contrast to the 'metropolitan jungle' of New York.

 In his work, Luca Marziale questions the concept of landscape and our idea of the classic landscape.
-By switching his attention away from the large and expanded views to the small easily overlooked details of nature that surrounds him, the artist focuses his eye on 'micro-landscapes', photographed with zoomed macro lens.
+The artist’s attention is often focused on small details which he captures with macro zoomed lens to compose the ‘micro-landscapes’, as he defines them.
 These photographs challenge the observer to question their perception and perspective.
 The landscape has become abstract, the points of reference have disappeared, and the subject of the photograph is not immediately obvious.

 "Not all landscapes have to be vast and infinite; sometimes a closer look can be immense in the same way"

 Discovering Earth's microorganisms

 His project in the Yellowstone Nature Park in the United States ("Studies" series) inaugurated Luca Marziale's work on micro-landscapes.
 Here the artist has developed a decided interest for thermophilic bacteria, ancient microorganisms that live at extremely high temperatures and which, according to some scientific theories, could have played a very important role in the evolution of life on Earth.